 Do you commonly lose or misplace items like your wallet or keys, and spend ages trying to find them?
 If the answer is yes, technology, in the form of item trackers, could be the perfect solution for you.
+While this technology was designed for the mass market, it could be a game changer if you have a vision impairment.

 This blog gives an overview of the AirTag, Apple’s answer to item tracking.
 Discover how the AirTag works and how it compares with Tile, another popular item tracking solution that we’re fans of here at Henshaws.